Why I Give: Jean Anderson

 “My time with the advisory board was a long adventure, and I loved every minute of it.
 My husband at the time told me I should be paid for all I did, and I said, ‘No, I’m paying back!
 I’m alive and they saved my life.’”

 “My husband passed away from cancer and complications from Alzheimer’s in 2010.
-Two years later, I had the opportunity to make a dedication in his memory at the new cancer center.
+Two years later, I had the opportunity to make a dedication in his memory at Scripps Cancer Center, John J. Hopkins location.
 I dedicated the changing rooms, the locker rooms and the waiting room with comfortable seating—because that was my big thing from the get-go.
-I’ve continued to be involved with the opening of new buildings ever since.“
+I’ve continued to be involved with the opening of new buildings ever since.”

 What would you tell others who want to start giving back?